What email analysis can I use with Composer?

 In terms of speed, since it is implemented in pure PHP, it is likely to be at a disadvantage compared to the php-mime-mail-parser mentioned earlier

-If you just want to parse emails, I think it would be better to use php-mime-mail-parser.
+If you only need to parse emails, I think php-mime-mail-parser is probably the better option.

 # Install from composer composer require zetacomponents/mail